noudess/docs-main/Lua-Parser.md

 We use Lua 5.1 so the [Lua 5.1 Manual](http://www.lua.org/manual/5.1/manual.html) applies.
 Section 2 is a bit of a dense read but may be of particular Integererest to those just getting started with Lua.

+The rest of this guide assumes you know Lua 5.1, if you don't then it wont make sense at parts and you'll end up asking stupid questions so please learn it before you go further.

 ## Table of Contents
 * [Init Scripts](#init-scripts)
 * [NPC Scripts](#npc-scripts)